MTGenRec: An Efficient Distributed Training System for Generative Recommendation Models in Meituan: Additionally Details for

 \subsection{Interface for Automated Table Merging}

-In industrial recommendation systems, it is common practice to consolidate multiple embedding tables into a larger unified table.
-Frameworks like TorchRec's \texttt{EmbeddingCollection}, for instance, support merging tables with identical embedding dimensions.
-However, we observe significant limitations in existing GRM approaches regarding table merging.
-The aforementioned table merging process requires developers to manually configure each embedding table individually, which becomes excessively laborious when dealing with massive numbers of embedding tables.

-To address this challenge, we design an automated table merging interface.
-Specifically, Figure~\ref{fig:table merging interface} illustrates our unified feature configuration interface, \texttt{FeatureConfig}, which enables automatic table merging by defining a configuration entry for each feature based on its \textit{name}, \textit{embedding vocabulary size}, \textit{embedding dimension}, and \textit{lookup table}.
+Figure~\ref{fig:table merging interface} illustrates our unified feature configuration interface, \texttt{FeatureConfig}, which enables automatic table merging by defining a configuration entry for each feature based on its \textit{name}, \textit{embedding vocabulary size}, \textit{embedding dimension}, and \textit{lookup table}.
 Subsequently, \method reads data from the database according to feature names and generates a table merging strategy (e.g., merging tables with identical embedding dimensions).
 To support the merging of dynamic embedding tables, we design \texttt{HashtableCollection}, which generates a collection of hash tables based on the embedding configurations (e.g., \textit{feature name, embedding dimension}) within the \texttt{FeatureConfig} list and performs pooling operations if required.
 Finally, \method retrieves the corresponding embeddings for sequence IDs from the embedding layer.
-Since the embeddings for certain features might be scattered across multiple tables, we implement multi-table lookup for a single feature via lookup tables.
-Throughout this workflow, developers only need to configure the required features, with all other details including feature registration and table merging implementation handled automatically by \method.